todistantlands/priestoftheroad/game-texts/atlas-of-the-weave.md

 Remember: for a spirit to give is for it to lose.
 It *hurts* them.
 Make their demands hurt as much, or more.

 ## The Spirits' Wrath
+The priest is tempting the spirits' wrath and wants to know if it falls upon them.
+Choose one of the entries with the other volunteer and interpret it as the basis for you answer.

+Generally, if some of the entries have more marks and other entries have fewer, choose one with fewer marks.
+Mark the entry you’ve used.

+Remember that every spirit's power is to be exactly what it is.
+If you're unsure what to choose, just pick the option that best fits the spirit's nature.

+- The spirit lashed out at its victim with raw fury, tearing, biting, burning, blasting, etc.
+  *Marks:* O O O O O
+- The spirit scourges its victim with pox, rot, or some other physical affliction.
+The effects are severe, debilitating, and spread rapidly.
+  *Marks:* O O O O O
+- The spirit carries its victim somewhere far away, to the mercy of the elements, or whatever evil will or magic dwells there.
+  *Marks:* O O O O O
+- The spirit takes away something of the victim's self -- their face, their voice, their memories, etc.
+  *Marks:* O O O O O
+- The spirit overwhelms the victim's senses, incapacitating them.
+  *Marks:* O O O O O
+- The spirit seizes upon the victim's body in an attempt to possess it.
+  *Marks:* O O O O O
+- The spirit marks the victim as an enemy; its allies in the region and beyond will descend upon them without hesitation.
+  *Marks:* O O O O O
+- The spirit changes the victim's shape, rendering them vile, misshapen, or simply weaker.
+  *Marks:* O O O O O
+- The spirit afflicts the victim with a ruinsome curse -- e.g. their touch turns things to dust, a storm follows in their footsteps, nightmares fill every house in which they sleep, etc.
+  *Marks:* O O O O O
+- The spirit prevents the victim from ever feeling a certain kind of satisfaction -- e.g. fullness of belly, slake of thirst, rest, love, lust, etc.
+  *Marks:* O O O O O
+- Draw upon your knowledge of spirits to make your own.

 ## The Order's Discipline